TERI LYNN OSTROVIAK

 Gary is a Venice native and a 1972 graduate of Venice High School.
 He attended the Moody Bible Institute in Chicago studying radio engineering.
 In 1981, he spent four months in West Africa on a technology related project.
 In 1978, he moved to Cincinnati, Ohio, and joined a small business as a chimney sweep.
 In 1982, he established his own business, Associated Chimney Sweeps, that he operated until the fall of 2017 when he retired and moved back to Venice.

 His interests include aviation, radio communications (amateur radio), audio/video engineering, and local history research and preservation.
-Gary is a volunteer on the Lord-Higel House restoration project and assists with the maintenance of "Old Betsy," Venice's original 1926 American LaFrance fire engine.
-He also assists the Venice Area Historical Society with its archival collection and serves on the planning committee for the Old Timer's Picnic.
+Gary is a volunteer on the Lord-Higel House restoration project and assists with the maintenance of “Old Betsy,” Venice’s original 1926 American LaFrance fire engine.
+He also assists the Venice Area Historical Society with its archival collection and serves on the planning committee for the Old Timer’s Picnic.
+Gary is a grandson of George E. Youngberg, Sr., who worked as a civil engineer for the Brotherhood of Locomotive Engineers during their 1925-28 development of Venice.